-If you are interested in the Southwest Companion Pass for 2017 and 2018 this is a great time to apply for 1 or 2 Southwest credit cards (which is the easiest way to earn most of the 110,000 Rapid Rewards points needed to earn the Southwest Companion Pass).
+If you are interested in the Southwest companion pass for 2019 and 2020 now might be the time to apply for 1 or 2 Southwest credit cards (which is the easiest way to earn most of the 110,000 Rapid Rewards points needed to earn the Southwest Companion Pass).

 What is the Southwest Companion Pass?